-The TFFR Board will elect the Board officers, and TFFR representatives to the SIB, and members of any committees, at the first regular Board meeting immediately following July 1 of each year.
+The TFFR Board will elect the Board officers, TFFR representatives to the SIB, and members of any committees, at the first regular Board meeting immediately following July 1 of each year.
 There must be a quorum of four board members in attendance to elect officers.

 Four affirmative votes are required to elect.
-Board officers and TFFR representatives to the SIB.